14Richa/14Richa.github.io/_posts/2023-05-20-communitybonding.md

 As the community bonding period comes to a close, I am excited to begin the actual coding period on May 29.
 I feel well-prepared thanks to the community bonding period and my mentors' guidance, and I am eager to start contributing to the project in a more concrete way.

 I was elated to discover that I had been featured in the Postman blog as one of the accepted contributors for GSoC 2023 with Postman and AsyncAPI.
 It was an honor to be recognized among such a talented group of individuals.
-You can check out the full list of accepted contributors on the Postman blog [https://blog.postman.com/postmans-projects-and-contributors-google-summer-of-code-2023/].
+You can check out the full list of accepted contributors on the [Postman blog](https://blog.postman.com/postmans-projects-and-contributors-google-summer-of-code-2023/).

 ## Tips for Aspiring GSoC Participants